-The MMU reviews offers and inputs in order to evaluate whether those offers raise market power concerns.
-Market participants, not the MMU, determine and take responsibility for offers that they submit and the market conduct that those offers represent.
-If the MMU has a concern about an offer, the MMU may raise that concern with the FERC or other regulatory authorities.
+The MMU reviews offers and inputs in order to evaluate whether those offers raise market power concerns.30 Market participants, not the MMU, determine and take responsibility for offers that they submit and the market conduct that those offers represent.31 If the MMU has a concern about an offer, the MMU may raise that concern with the FERC or other regulatory authorities.
 The FERC and other regulators have enforcement and regulatory authority that they may exercise with respect to offers submitted by market participants.
-PJM also reviews offers, but it does so in order to determine whether offers comply with the PJM tariff and manuals.
-PJM, in its role as the market operator, may reject an offer that fails to comply with the market rules.
-The respective reviews performed by the MMU and PJM are separate and non-sequential.